 Our COVID19 Protocols

-We know the last year has been a trying time for many of you, and we understand that many people are feeling concerned about the future.
+We know the last two years has been a trying time for many of you, and we understand that many people are feeling concerned about the future.
 We want to assure you that we are doing everything we can to continue providing quality care while making necessary decisions.
 With ongoing developments and recommendations by the CDC and the Department of Public Health, we are constantly monitoring the situation to decide the best course of action moving forward.

 - Sanitizing common areas that include frequently touched objects (doorknobs, pens, faucets, etc) multiple times throughout the day

 - The use of a face mask by both the clinician and client while in common areas

 We are asking our clients to follow the guidelines below in order to continue prioritizing a healthy and safe environment:

 If you have a cough, fever, sore throat, non-allergy related sneezing, runny nose, or any symptoms that are abnormal to you, we ask that you refrain from coming into the office for 10 days.